erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 > <br/>
 > libpng depends on zlib, so we must now also explicitly link in zlib.

 The workaround is mentioned in [Undefined reference to _gzopen etc](https://stackoverflow.com/a/13149696).
-In my case, simply modifying line 41 of the Makefile would do:
+In my case, simply moving the `-lz` option to the end of line 41 of the Makefile would do:

 ```make
 tabix:lib $(AOBJS)